-(c) Balances reflect the reduction of financial instruments owned (long positions) by the amount of financials instruments sold, not yet purchased (short positions) when the long and short positions have identical CUSIPs.
+(b) Balances reflect the reduction of financial instruments owned (long positions) by the amount of financials instruments sold, not yet purchased (short positions) when the long and short positions have identical CUSIPs.

-(d) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates.
+(c) Equity derivative receivables and payables in level 3 primarily relate to positions with affiliates.

-(e) As permitted under U.S. GAAP, the Company can net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
+(d) As permitted under U.S. GAAP, the Company can net derivative receivables and derivative payables and the related cash collateral received and paid when a legally enforceable master netting agreement exists.
 For purposes of the table above, the Company does not reduce derivative receivables and derivative payables balances for this netting adjustment, either within or across the levels of the fair value hierarchy, as such netting is not relevant to a presentation based on the transparency of inputs to the valuation of an asset or liability.
-For further discussion, see Note 5.
+See Note 5 for further information.